Skip to content

 • roxygen2 checks that all public methods, public fields, active bindings and all method arguments are documented, and issues warnings otherwise.

-• To turn off the special handling of R6 classes and go back to the roxygen2 6.x.x behavior, use the r6 = FALSE option in DESCRIPTION, in the Roxygen entry: Roxygen: list(r6 = FALSE).
+• To turn off the special handling of R6 classes and go back to the roxygen2 6.x.x behavior, add Config/roxygen2/r6: false to your DESCRIPTION file.

 roxygen2 automatically generates additional sections for an R6 class: